By Calvin Richardson, Investment Consultant

 Once seen as the posterchild for China’s property boom, Evergrande soon found itself in the authorities’ crosshairs after having contravened all three red lines.
 The property behemoth’s insatiable debt binge quickly saw liabilities swell to $US 300bn, with the market now pricing in a high likelihood of default.
 Consequently, Evergrande’s acute liquidity stresses and increasing difficulty funding operational obligations and coupon payments has resulted in the price of its equity and debt securities cratering.

-Exacerbating Evergrande’s woes has been the Chinese Community Party’s (CCP) relentless pursuit of ‘common prosperity’, which saw price limits imposed on new property developments and harsh penalties for developers who failed to deliver projects on time.
+Exacerbating Evergrande’s woes has been the Chinese Communist Party’s (CCP) relentless pursuit of ‘common prosperity’, which saw price limits imposed on new property developments and harsh penalties for developers who failed to deliver projects on time.
 Where previously it had been widely assumed that Evergrande was simply too big to fail and that an implicit government guarantee would backstop the company, this optimism quickly deteriorated as the authorities remained silent whilst the cash-crunch loomed.

 Source: Bloomberg, Zenith